1 Day in Rome Itinerary Roaming Through Italy’s Capital

 The elegant marble lobby of the Hotel Splendid Royal in Rome, featuring intricate stained glass, grand statues, and luxurious lighting fixtures, exuding classic Italian opulence.

-Upon our arrival, we were delighted to find we had been upgraded to a Splendide Prestige Room with a glamorous flair and romantic vibe expressed through the single large space including a king-size bed with a Simmons Black Diamond mattress, desk, living room and couch wrapped in soft capitonné upholstery, and bathroom covered with Italian marble and equipped with a shower and Villoresi toiletries.
-The furnishing style rich in vintage decorations was a perfect alchemy of ancient allure and modern design, blending warm parquet floors and ancient paintings with modern amenities like a smart TV equipped with a Chrome cast streaming device.
+I was delighted to receive an upgrade to a Splendide Prestige Room.
+Glamorous romantic flair was expressed through the single large space including a king-size bed with a Simmons Black Diamond mattress, couch wrapped in soft capitonné, and bathroom covered in Italian marble.
+The furnishing style rich in vintage decor was a perfect alchemy of ancient allure and modern design, blending warm parquet floors and antique paintings with modern amenities like a smart TV equipped with Chromecast streaming.

-You’ll begin each morning in the Crystal Lounge, where mirrors and lights interplay within this breakfast lounge on the hotel’s sixth floor.
-While this room offers a magnificent perspective, the truly unparalleled view stretching from the Spanish Steps to St. Peter's Basilica is granted by the rooftop fine dining Mirabelle Restaurant.
-Here gourmet cuisine blends with authentic flavors within the beauty of one-of-a-kind setting and an accurate, attentive service culminating in a sensory experience intended to stay well etched in your memory.
-Following dinner, you can continue the evening with a night cap from the Adèle Mixology Lounge terrace, a panoramic sky bar that’s an inner sanctum of mixology, serving up cocktails without equals in the whole city at sunset or under the stars!
+Begin each morning in the Crystal Lounge, where mirrors and light interplay within the 6th floor breakfast spot.
+While this room offers a magnificent perspective, a truly unparalleled view stretching from the Spanish Steps to St. Peter's Basilica is granted by the rooftop fine dining Mirabelle restaurant.
+Following dinner, continue the evening with a night cap at the Adèle Mixology Lounge, a panoramic sky bar!

 What to Do in Rome?